By Alice Alech

 Sitting in a warm bathtub filled with jasmine flowers on my last day, I allowed my thoughts to drift.
 I loved the pampering and nurturing, I loved the vegetarian lifestyle that made me feel so much lighter, I loved the gentle pace of this spa resort.

-My improved sleep pattern showed that I was beginning to absorb the lessons.
+My improved sleep pattern showed that I was beginning to absorb the lessons from this Ayurvedic spa holiday.

 I was pleased I chose Sri Lanka for this healing program.
 India is understandably the first choice when deciding where to go for Ayurvedic medicine; it makes sense, this is where the mind-body experience first started.